Captain Edward Goldsmith and friends, 1849

 Wills: Mary Ann Tondeur 1878: https://stors.tas.gov.au/NI/1723734

-The NEW NORFOLK Regatta 1846
+The New Norfolk Regatta 1846

 On the 19th February 1846, Oscar Tondeur attended the New Norfolk Regatta.
 Reporter for the Hobart Courier, Francis Knowles, apparently did not, yet he published a report as "Punch" about the Regatta and asserted that his invocation of the character of Shallabalah, a figure in the story of Punch and Judy, was intended to ridicule the elegant Frenchman.
 "Certain ladies" ensured that Tondeur was made aware of the "squib" and that Knowles had fully intended the slur.